 Applications will be accepted the following ways:

 - Online application form at www.ceh.org/2018-ceh-justice-fund-application (preferred method)

 - By email (one consolidated PDF file, if possible) to Christina Medina at JFund@ceh.org

 Center for Environmental Health – Justice Fund

 Oakland, CA 94612

-EVALUATION: The Center for Environmental Health’s board and staff aspire to provide effective support to communities disproportionately affected by chemical pollution.
+The Center for Environmental Health’s aspires to provide effective support to communities disproportionately affected by chemical pollution.
 We also seek to create meaningful alliances and partnerships with the leaders and organizations that work in affected communities.

 To help us pursue these goals, we ask that grantees complete a brief, one- to two-paragraph evaluation after the grant year has been completed.
-If you wish to apply for a new grant during your current grant cycle, please complete your evaluation form early and submit it with your new application.
-Photographs that show your work or your staff in action are particularly appreciated as part of your report.
+If you wish to apply for a new grant in 2018, please complete your evaluation form early and submit it with your new application.
+Please share photographs that show your work or your staff in action.